-- 1. Co-channel interference (CCI).
-This term is often applied to unwanted DTT signals from distant transmitters using the same channel, but in the case of LTE interference we are generally referring to the intermodulation noise generated in an amplifier, or more specifically the part of the intermodulation noise spectrum that is on the same channel as the wanted DTT signal.
-This intermodulation noise behaves like any other noise signal, and reduces the C/N of the DTT signal.
-See the Amplifiers section for a description of the effects of noise; - 2.
-Adjacent channel protection ratio (ACPR).
+- Co-channel interference (CCI).
+This term is often applied to unwanted DTT signals from distant transmitters using the same channel, but in the case of interference from mobile services we are generally referring to the intermodulation noise generated in an amplifier, or more specifically the part of the intermodulation noise spectrum that is on the same channel as the wanted DTT signal.
+This intermodulation noise behaves like any other noise signal, and reduces the MER of the DTT signal.
+See the Amplifiers section for a description of the effects of noise; - Adjacent Channel Protection Ratio (ACPR).
 This is a measure of how much more powerful an interferer on a nearby channel can be, compared to the wanted DTT signal, before the receiver suffers with errors on the picture.
-See Figure 11.
+See Figure 4.